karalus/esb0/README.md

 - Service flows can make use of XPath 2.0, XQuery 3.1 and XSLT 3.0 interchangeably within one streaming pipeline
 - For accessing data inside of JSON we use [JSON Pointer](https://tools.ietf.org/html/rfc6901) (Message transformation with JSON data can be done with XSLT or XQuery)
 - Java code can be invoked dynamically if necessary e.g. for special transformations
-- Supports HTTP, JMS, JDBC, Files and [Kafka](https://kafka.apache.org/)
+- Supports HTTP(S), JMS, JDBC, Files and [Kafka](https://kafka.apache.org/)
 - Can map between synchronous and asynchronous messages exchange patterns
 - Supports GZIP and [Fast Infoset](https://en.wikipedia.org/wiki/Fast_Infoset) encoding/decoding and MTOM/XOP
-- Uses resource- and threadpools for effective resource utilization, thus supporting QoS per service.
+- Uses resource- and thread pools for effective resource utilization, thus supporting QoS per service.
-- Includes a HTTP loadbalancer component with health check for outbound HTTP traffic
+- Includes a HTTP load balancer component with health check for outbound HTTP traffic
-- New service flows and threadpools can be configured at runtime without service outage
+- New service flows and thread pools can be configured at runtime without service outage
 - Is performant like a network component.
 Can act at the speed of a reverse proxy (only few millis penalty) even when processing XML.
 - Outperforms most other Service Gateways when XML processing is needed.
+- Small memory requirements.
+Even with 32MB heap you can run service flows.
 - Simple REST admin services to deploy and control service flows
 - JMX support, i.e. MBeans for remote monitoring & management